pradoprojects/pradoprojects.github.io/README.md

 Focused on clarity, inclusivity, and thoughtful problem-solving.

 I’m building a design career shaped by hands-on learning, multicultural experiences, teaching, and caregiving.
-I’m drawn to roles with mentorship, collaboration, and real product work — environments where curiosity is valued.
+I’m drawn to roles with mentorship, collaboration, and real product work — environments where curiosity and thoughtful execution matter.

 I care about creating interfaces that feel intuitive, calm, and accessible — especially for people who don’t consider themselves “techy.”